• Login

 3+ months30 days

-• Personnel are required to insert "*OL*" at the beginning of their motto.
+Personnel on official leave must insert "OL" at the beginning of their motto.

 CHAPTER 2.
 RESERVE STRUCTURE